Environmental issues in Uruguay

 The Uruguayan savanna ecoregion used to be covered by grasslands, palm savannas, and gallery forests along the Uruguay, Negro, Yaguarí, Queguay, and Tacuarembó rivers.
 Unfortunately, agriculture and cattle ranching have heavily altered these natural communities.
 The savannas are critically endangered because there are few small isolated patches of intact habitat remaining.
 The whole ecoregion has been severely altered by cattle ranching, one of the main pillars of the national economy in Uruguay.
 About 80% of Uruguayan territory is used for cattle ranching on natural and artificial savannas.

 Water pollution is another major issue, with around 30% of children in Uruguay having excessive levels of lead in their systems due to the tap water.
-Other heavy metals from untreated waste, and unregulated discharges from the petrochemical industry and thermoelectric power plant wash into the river systems and into the sea.
+Other heavy metals from untreated waste, and unregulated discharges from the petrochemical industry and thermoelectric power plants wash into the rivers and sea.

 On the positive side, Uruguay has committed to reducing its dependence on fossil fuels, especially in power production, with heavy investment in renewables.

 The main state agency in charge of the environment is the National Directorate for the Environment (Dirección Nacional de Medio Ambiente, DINAMA) which is part of the Ministry of Housing, Territorial Planning and Environment.

 Current issues

-Pollution of Drinking Water
+Pollution of drinking water

-The Santa Lucia River, could be the body of water that provides over 60% of Uruguayans with their tap water, has experienced a significant decline in quality since 2014.
-Increased dumping from agricultural companies into the sanitary system raised the amount of toxic waste in the water, and the decrease in rain does not allow the dilution of this waste to occur.
+The Santa Lucía River, which could provide over 60% of Uruguayans with tap water, has experienced a significant decline in quality since 2014.
+Increased dumping from agricultural companies into the sanitary system has raised the amount of toxic waste in the water, and the decrease in rain does not allow the dilution of this waste.
 Excessive amounts of fertilizers, the dumping of cesspit waste and wastewater treatment plants working to only half of their capacity are also large factors in the pollution of this basin.

-The excess of phosphorus in the water is too much to be consumed by phytoplankton (who keep the ecosystem balanced), therefore ends up ruining the water and helps develop cyanobacterias, that pollute drinking water.
+The excess of phosphorus in the water is too much to be consumed by phytoplankton (which keep the ecosystem balanced), therefore ends up ruining the water and helps develop cyanobacterias that pollute the drinking water.
 Most of the waste that is dumped into the basins helps to produce this excess of phosphorus.